 This course prepares prospective secondary teachers to guide students in identifying reading and study skills needed to achieve success in the secondary school disciplines in language arts, social sciences, natural sciences, and others.
-A minimum of 30 hours field experience is required.
 Prerequisite: Admission to Education Program or permission from Education Program Director.